FraserR1188/plant-plates/README.md

 ![Account Page](plantplates/static/images/README/account-page.png)

-- Once the user has logged in, they are transport to their account page.
+- Once the user has logged in, they are transport to their account page straight.
+This is to invigerate the user into posting recipes onto the website.

 ## Create a New Recipe Page

 ![Create Page](plantplates/static/images/README/create-recipe-page.png)

 - The create a new recipe page has 9 input fields, one being an upload image section which uses AWS for image upload.

+- This has been designed to be as user friendly as possible.

 - The input fields include: